Lumber Liquidators Holdings (LL) Q2 2017 Results - Earnings Call Transcript

 I would say it's similar.
 We see a lot better attachment, as you would imagine, with an installed sale.

-As I've talked about in previous calls, one of the reasons as an organization that we made the decision to do the installation was to kind of have control of the process from beginning to end.
-And that affords us the opportunity to make sure that we're selling a complete sale and really taking – kind of managing that project for the customer.
+As I've talked about in previous calls, one of the reasons, as an organization, that we made the decision to do the installation was to kind of have control of the process from beginning to end.
+And that affords us the opportunity to make sure that we're selling the complete sale and really taking – kind of managing that project for the customer.
 So, we're pleased with the progress that we're making there.

 As Marty mentioned, stores that have been doing installation year-over-year are outpacing our overall growth.
-Just meaning – to us, giving us the confidence that our store employees are getting comfortable with the process and our installation team has done a nice job building our base of installers.
+Just meaning – to us, giving us the confidence that our store employees are getting comfortable with the process, and our installation team has done a nice job building our base of installers.
 So, we like what we see with the ticket.

-And probably I would say the biggest surprise for me was the diversity of the product, install.
-You would think with installation, it would be more complex projects, the solids and the bamboo, but we're installing manufactured categories as well.
+And probably I would say, the biggest surprise for me was the diversity of the product install.
+You would think, with installation, it would be more the complex projects, the solids and the bamboo, but we're installing manufactured categories as well.
 So, we remain pleased with that.
-We're focused on diligently rolling this program out, making sure that our employees are comfortable with it and that we're getting good feedback from our customers.
+We're focused on diligently rolling this program out, making sure that our employees are comfortable with it, and that we're getting good feedback from our customers.

 John Baugh - Stifel, Nicolaus & Co., Inc.

 Thanks a lot.
-And then finally on the Pro, every retailer we're talking to is talking about how strong the Pro is.
+And then finally, on the Pro, every retailer we're talking to is talking about how strong the Pro is.
 And my question is – and you mentioned it's not as marketing-intensive, but I'm sure you're doing some things to move the Pro.

-And I'm just trying to maybe get a better understanding of what those might be or are you just riding the wave that others are that this mix is moving to Pro because they're just so – big jobs are so strong currently.
+And I'm just trying to maybe get a better understanding of what those might be, or are you just riding the wave that others are, that this mix is moving to Pro because they're just so – big jobs are so strong currently?
 Thanks.

 Dennis R. Knowles - Lumber Liquidators Holdings, Inc.

 That's a great question.
 It is interesting.
-You do hear the Pro come up on a lot of calls and earnings that it was a segment of the business for us relatively untapped for a long time.
+You do hear the Pro come up on a lot of calls and earnings, that it was a segment of the business, for us, relatively untapped for a long time.
 Lumber Liquidators really didn't cater to the Pro.
 And we have a lot of the advantages that make doing business with us productive for the Pro.

 And we expanded those capabilities.
-As you've heard Marty talk about in the past, we have a one-to-one relationship with our Pro contact center, with our regions, and we've spent an entire year training our store associates at our national sales meetings and on our Saturday meetings about how to cater to this customer.
-We have a lot of what I would call competitive advantages that we're able to leverage against that customer and it was just a natural fit for us.
+As you've heard Marty talk about in the past, we have a one-to-one relationship with our Pro contact center, with our regions, and we've spent an entire year training our store associates at our national sales meetings and on our Saturday meetings, about how to cater to this customer.
+We have a lot of what I would call competitive advantages that we're able to leverage against that customer, and it was just a natural fit for us.

-So, we have our DIY customers.
+So we have our DIY customers.
 We have our Pro customers.
-And then, we have those customers who have a Pro.
-And understanding those three segments and how they need us to work for them has really been our work this last year, and understanding where we can really take advantage of what we have to offer and this is a natural fit for us.
+And then we have those customers who have a Pro.
+And understanding those three segments and how they need us to work for them has really been our work this last year, and understanding where we can really take advantage of what we have to offer, and this is a natural fit for us.

 John Baugh - Stifel, Nicolaus & Co., Inc.